|DOCSIS 1.0||DOCSIS 1.1||DOCSIS 2.0||DOCSIS 3.0||DOCSIS 3.1|

 - How does DOCSIS 4.0 technology contribute to 10G?

 DOCSIS 4.0 technology is a major step toward reaching the industry’s 10G goal.
 With full duplex and extended spectrum capabilities integrated into next-generation DOCSIS 4.0 technology, the industry will be able to deliver on that 10 Gbps promise over hybrid fiber coax networks.
-You can learn more about the road to 10G and its technologies here.
+Learn more about the road to 10G and its technologies.